-If a partner has told you they have been diagnosed with a sexually transmitted infection it is important that you get either treatment or attend a sexual health clinic for a test.
-Your options will depend on what type of infection you may have been in contact with.
+If a partner has told you they have been diagnosed with a sexually transmitted infection it is important that you get a test and treatment if needed.

 Chlamydia, Gonorrhoea, Syphilis, NSU or PID

 You may be given appropriate treatment on attendance, which is usually a course of antibiotics.